 MEDICATION

 Medications are not to be given at school.
 Special circumstances may exist for an on- going health problem.
 When such a condition exists, contact the school office for the policy regarding medication in schools.
 Parents may come and administer medication to their children in the office.
-STUDENTS ARE NOT ALLOWED TO HAVE MEDICATION OF ANY TYPE IN THEIR POSSESSION. ****This includes cough drops and throat lozenges.
+STUDENTS ARE NOT ALLOWED TO HAVE MEDICATION OF ANY TYPE IN THEIR POSSESSION.
+This includes cough drops and throat lozenges.

 CONTAGIOUS DISEASES (MEDICAL PROBLEMS)